Stargazing for beginners: 5 essential tips

 2. Watch the Sun and the Moon

 Those are the most noticeable sky objects, you can see them practically everywhere without any special knowledge.
-Of course, don’t watch directly at the Sun, but try to notice the point in the horizon where it rises or sets and how this point is changing over different seasons.
+Of course, don’t watch directly at the Sun, but try to notice the point on the horizon where it rises or sets and how this point is changing over different seasons.

 3. Stay informed